itsmillertim3/perform2021/cloudmigration/content/01_lab_1/09_serviceflow/index.md

 Refer to the numbers in the picture above:

-1. The timeframe defaults to 10 minutes but can be adjusted1.
+1. The timeframe defaults to 10 minutes but can be adjusted.
 1. We are viewing the data from a **Response time perspective**.
 Shortly, we will review the **Throughput perspective**.
 1. Click on the boxes to expand the response time metrics.
 We can see that most of the response time, most of the time is spent in the backend service.
 1. Even though there are roughly 3 calls to the database for every backend service request, only a very small amount of the response time is spent in the database.